Amphetamine (film): Plot

-The next morning, Daniel does amphetamine with Kafka, and Kafka confesses that despite everything he's done wrong, he still loves Daniel.
-Daniel affirms their relationship by asking Kafka to return to Australia with him, where they can get married, but Kafka asks for more time.
+The next morning, Daniel asks to do amphetamine with Kafka who maintains that despite all of his shortcomings, he still loves Daniel.
+Daniel affirms their relationship by asking Kafka to return to Australia with him, where they can get married but Kafka asks for more time.

-At Daniel's going away party, Kafka is stripped totally naked, painted with silver body paint and calligraphy, and given large, white angel wings to wear (an image which is seen at the beginning of the film).
-He then jumps off of the balcony of the apartment, attempting to fly, but escapes mostly uninjured.
+At Daniel's going away party, Kafka is stripped and painted with silver body paint and calligraphy, and given a pair of white angel wings to wear (an image which is seen at the beginning of the film).
+The next morning Kafka gets high and jumps off the rooftop of the apartment, believing he is a fallen angel.
+Although Kafka survives, he is unconscious and hospitalised.

-When he wakes up and doesn't see Daniel, Kafka escapes from the hospital and looks for him on the bridge they visited on their first date.
-Distraught and hallucinating from detox, he jumps off the bridge, into the still-frozen water and dies, with his final thoughts being those of him and Daniel, together and swimming.
+When he wakes up and does not see Daniel, Kafka escapes from the hospital and looks for him on the bridge where they bungee jumped on their first date.
+Distraught and hallucinating from detox, he jumps off the bridge into the frozen water and dies, his final thoughts being those of him and Daniel swimming together in each other's arms.